 I ended up making two batches of Mizeria before this post.
 The first vinegar I grabbed from my pantry was a fig balsamic vinegar.
 The color of the balsamic vinegar was so dark that it turned the sour cream brown, not exactly what I was hoping to photograph.

-So I whipped up a second batch with an apple cider vinegar.
+So I whipped up a second batch with apple cider vinegar.
 Fortunately, we really like this salad, so having two bowls of it is not a problem.

 Smacznego!